 Select a Mux and Demux block from the Signal Routing library.

 Set the Mux block Number of inputs and the Demux block Number of outputs block parameters to the desired values.

 Connect the Mux, Demux, and other blocks as needed to implement the desired signal.

 The next figure shows three signals that are input to a Mux block, transmitted as a mux signal to a Demux block, and output as separate signals.

 The Mux and Demux blocks are the left and right vertical bars, respectively.
 To reduce visual complexity, neither block displays a name.
 In this example, the line connecting the blocks, representing the mux signal, is wide because the model has been built with Display > Signals & Ports > Wide Nonscalar Lines option enabled.
 See Display Signal Attributes for details.

 Signals input to a Mux block can be any combination of scalars, vectors, and muxes.
 The signals in the output mux appear in the order in which they were input to the Mux block.
 You can use multiple Mux blocks to create a mux in several stages, but the result is flat, not hierarchical, just as if the constituent signals had been combined using a single mux block.

 The values in all signals input to a Mux block must have the same data type.

 If a Demux block attempts to output more values than exist in the input signal, an error occurs.
 A Demux block can output fewer values than exist in the input mux, and can group the values it outputs into different scalars and vectors than were input to the Mux block.
 However, the Demux block cannot rearrange the order of those values.
 For details, see Demux.

-Note: MathWorks discourages using Mux and Demux blocks to create and access buses under any circumstances.
+Do not use Mux and Demux blocks to create and access buses.